yasmeen327/sales-data-pipeline/README.md

 ![Dash](https://img.shields.io/badge/Dash-latest-00d4aa?logo=plotly)
 ![Linux](https://img.shields.io/badge/Linux-Ubuntu-orange?logo=ubuntu)

-An end-to-end data pipeline that ingests raw sales data, transforms it into a star-schema data warehouse, and serves insights through an interactive dashboard — built with Python and PostgreSQL, no drag-and-drop tools.
+An end-to-end data pipeline that generates synthetic sales data, ingests it into a PostgreSQL warehouse, transforms it into a star schema, and serves insights through an interactive dashboard — built entirely with Python and PostgreSQL.

+The dataset itself is fully generated using custom logic to simulate real-world sales patterns (customers, products, regions, and transaction behavior).

 ---